 - Curator of Living Collections

-Michael (Mike) DeMotta has served as head curator for living collections for NTBG organization since the latter part of 2006.
+Mr. Michael "Mike" DeMotta has served as head curator for living collections for NTBG organization since the latter part of 2006.
 He previously served as Horticulturist and then Manager of Living Collections at NTBG’s Limahuli Garden and Preserve.

 In addition to curating the collections for all of NTBG's gardens and preserves, and overseeing plant records, Mike is responsible for other activities in the Lawa'i Valley Conservation and Horticulture Center, including plant production.

-After completing an undergraduate degree in biology from the University of California at Berkeley and conducting botanical research in Panama and French Polynesia, Tobias relocated to Hawai'i and earned a Master’s degree in botany and one in business administration.
+After completing an undergraduate degree in biology from the University of California at Berkeley and conducting botanical research in Panama and French Polynesia, Mr. Koehler relocated to Hawai'i and earned a Master’s degree in botany and one in business administration.